Housing Timeline for Fall Semester Start

 - Pay the $200 admission deposit.

-- Receive a postcard with housing instructions for completing your new student preference form on myRedDragon beginning May 1 (or first Monday of May.)
+- Receive an email with housing instructions for completing your new student preference form on myRedDragon beginning April 1 (or first Monday of April if April 1 falls on a weekend.)

-- Fill out and submit Housing Preference Form (view instructions) via myRedDragon within 30 days of receipt of housing postcard, or by May 31.
+- Fill out and submit Housing Preference Form (view housing preference forminstructions) via myRedDragon within 30 days of receipt of receiving the email, or by May 31.

 - Housing assignment and roommate information is available on myRedDragon August 1.